-As many as forty million Americans, one in six people have experienced sexual victimization as children.
-The vast majority of sexual abuse incidents are never reported to the authorities making it the most under-reported crimes against children.
+One in six people have experienced sexual victimization as children.
+The vast majority of sexual abuse incidents are never reported to the authorities making it the most underreported crimes against children.

 The reality is that your child is most at risk for sexual abuse from someone he or she knows - a relative, family friend, neighbor or trusted adult.
 Ninety-three percent of juvenile sexual assault victims know their attacker.
 The offender rarely has to use force because he or she is usually known and trusted by the child.
 The offender uses that trust to trick or manipulate the child into compliance.